 Kilowatt (kW) - Measurement of power (how fast a car is charging).

-Kilowatt hour (kWh) - Measurement of energy (how full a car battery is).
+Kilowatt hour (kWh) - Measurement of energy (how full a car battery is); equal to one kilowatt of power delivered for one hour.

 EVSE - Electric Vehicle Supply Equipment (a.k.a. vehicle chargers).